incandenza-11/blockout2024/README.md

-# BlockOut2024 Automated Script
+# BlockOut2024 Automated Script (Instagram & Twitter)

-BlockOut2024 is an automated script designed to help you block a predefined list of celebrities from Instagram.
+BlockOut2024 is an automated script designed to help you block a predefined list of celebrities from Instagram and Twitter.

 ## Features

-- Automatically logs into your Instagram account.
+- Automatically logs into your social media accounts.
 - Reads a list of usernames from a text file.
 - Blocks the listed users, providing a success or error message for each.